How to apply for Study Abroad

 The list of preferred destinations specified on your online application may not be changed after submission.
 You must be prepared to spend a year at any of the universities you list on the form, as it is possible you may be placed at any of them.
 This includes your bottom-ranked choices.
 It is important that you speak to a member of the Study Abroad team before submitting your online application in order to get advice on your list of preferred destinations.
 If you need to change your choices after submitting your online application, you must request this in writing by emailing the Study Abroad office.
 However, please note that there is no guarantee that your changes will be accepted.

-On the application form, you will be asked for the following information:
+On the application form, you will be asked to provide the following information:

 - Your final list of up to seven universities in order of preference.
 You are not required to list seven universities if there are not seven at which you would be happy to spend a year.